Pit Bull Puppies: Cute Pictures And Facts - DogTime

 Bull-baiting was a cruel sport that involved putting dogs in fighting rings with bulls, and it was outlawed in 1835.
 The Pit Bull was bred for this purpose.

 However, the aggressive tendencies of the breed have since been almost completely bred out in modern times.
 Even the Pit Bulls of old were extremely reluctant to bite humans, as their owners wanted dogs who wouldn’t bite when they reached their hands into the ring to drag the dogs away.

 Now, Pit Bull puppies are not aggressive unless they are taught to be, especially not towards humans.

 Pit Bull puppies tend to be stubborn and bossy, but they are very smart and highly trainable.
 Their brains soak up tricks like a sponge, but they need discipline and consistency.

 They should also meet plenty of other dogs early in life to socialize and prevent aggression.

 5. They Still Face Unfair Discrimination

 Do you have a Pit Bull puppy?
-Are you planning to adopt one?
+Are you planning to adopt one soon?
 Let us know in the comments below!